hilios/jQuery.countdown/README.md

 The Final Countdown Website
 ===========================

-The jQuery Final Countdown website source code containing the documentation and examples for the plugin.

-This website powered by Jekyll and hosted in GitHub Pages at http://hilios.github.io/jQuery.countdown/
+jQuery Final Countdown website source code containing the documentation and examples for the plugin.
+The website is powered by Jekyll and hosted in GitHub Pages at http://hilios.github.io/jQuery.countdown/

 Getting started
 ---------------